Bryan Armen Graham

 How much are tickets?

-A robust live gate is expected but there were plenty of tickets available at press time with the cheapest starting at $67 plus fees.
-Higher rollers can purchase something called the MVP Owner’s Experience that will seat two people less than six feet from ringside in premium leather chairs.
+The higher rollers among us can purchase something called the MVP Owner’s Experience that will seat two people less than six feet from ringside in premium leather chairs.
 Also included: eight additional tickets in the first two rows, a pre-fight locker room visit with Tyson and Paul, a chance to be onstage during the weigh-in, autographed gloves from both fighters, in addition to a personal concierge and security detail throughout the week, all for the princely sum of $2m (£1.58m).
 And you thought egg-flation was bad.

 Where can I watch Paul v Tyson?